Critics pounce on Meghan McCain’s comments about Asian representation on ‘The View’

 “We are going to a place where even if people need money, even if people are qualified to get into Ivy Leagues, race and gender is more important than your skill qualifications, the content of your character,” McCain said.

 “I think it’s not about gender and race being more important than qualifications,” responded Sunny Hostin, another host of the talk show.
-“It’s about the fact that there are many qualified women and minority candidates that never get the opportunity because of the advancement of generally white males’ mediocrity, because of things like legacy.”
+“It’s about the fact that there are many qualified women and minority candidates that never get the opportunity because of the advancement of generally White males’ mediocrity, because of things like legacy.”

 In her remarks, McCain said “The View” had one Asian co-host, Lisa Ling, in its nearly 25 years on air, asking whether that meant one of the current hosts should step aside to make room for voices left unrepresented.
 Ling, who now has her own show on CNN, was on “The View” from 1999 to 2002.